LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

     style="width: 75%; height: auto; border-radius: 8px;">
 </div>

-This brings up an important point within Monte Carlo methods, they are often easy to conceptualise and implement but they are also sometimes shit.
-The GIF above goes to 10,000,000 (10 million) (1 with 7 zeroes behind it) (ten thousand thousand) (ten to the power of 7) (roughly the population of Greece) (a lot of) samples and it can't even get $$\pi$$ to a few decimal places.
+This brings up an important point within Monte Carlo methods: they are often easy to conceptualise and implement, but they are also sometimes shit.
+The GIF above goes to 10,000,000 (10 million) (1 with 7 zeroes behind it) (ten thousand thousand) (ten to the power of 7) (roughly the population of Greece) (a lot of) samples, and it can't even get $$\pi$$ to a few decimal places.
 It is important to try out various approaches to difficult problems, and trying not to make the solution difficult as well.

 #### Example 3: Inverse Transform Sampling

-I covered Inverse Transform sampling in another [post](/posts/2025/01/2025-01-27-inverse-transform-sampling/) but a quick summary of the method is
+I covered Inverse Transform sampling in another [post](/posts/2025/01/2025-01-27-inverse-transform-sampling/), but a quick summary of the method is:
-1. you generate random samples uniformly distribution between 0 and 1
+1. you generate random samples uniformly distributed between 0 and 1;
-2. these feed into a target probability distribution's inverse cumulative distribution
+2. these feed into a target probability distribution's inverse cumulative distribution.

 This generates representative samples of your target distribution.